Jo Anne Powell-Coffman

 Professor and Chair

 Dr. Powell-Coffman received her Bachelor’s Degree in Animal Physiology from the University of California-Davis, and her Ph.D. in Biology from the University of California-San Diego (1993).
 After a postdoctoral fellowship at the University of Colorado in Boulder, Dr. Powell-Coffman joined the faculty at Iowa State University in 1998.
-Recent honors include an Established Investigator Award from the American Heart Association and a Bailey Research Career Development Award from ISU.
 Dr. Powell-Coffman served as the GDCB ADVANCE Professor from 2007-2009 and was Chair of the Interdepartmental Genetics graduate program 2010 - 2011.
 She is also co-investigator for a HHMI Science Education grant to increase student engagement in introductory undergraduate science courses.
+Since 2012, Dr. Powell-Coffman has been a Partnership for Undergraduate Life Sciences Education (PULSE) Leadership fellow.
 Dr. Powell-Coffman has served as the GDCB Interim Department Chair since July 2011 and formally accepted the position of Department Chair on January 1, 2013.

 The Powell-Coffman research group employs a powerful genetic model system, the nematode C. elegans, to study how animals sense and adapt to their environment.
 Currently, the lab's research is focused on two biomedically important transcription factors: the aryl hydrocarbon receptor (AHR) and the hypoxia-inducible factor (HIF).